Taxation

 myth fact icon

-Fact: For every 10% increase in price of cigarettes due to taxes, there is a 8% drop in tobacco consumption.
+Fact: In Nigeria, for every 10% increase in the price of cigarettes due to taxes, there is a 6% drop in tobacco consumption, on average.

 1

 World Health Organization.
-WHO technical manual on tobacco tax policy and administration [Internet].
+WHO technical manual on tobacco tax policy and administration.
 World Health Organization, editor.
 World Health Organization; 2021.
-[Cited 16 January 2023].
-Available from:
+306 p.

 2